Alzymologist/yeast/doc/organoleptic.md

 ## Overview

-this document outlines operations involved in organoleptic testing
+This document outlines operations involved in organoleptic testing

 ## Prerequisites